 In addition to helping our clients, Doug also provides Historic Preservation Technical Assistance offered through the State of Iowa’s Technical Advisory Network grant program.
 He has received specialized training from the National Park Service for projects involving rehabilitation tax credits and has consulted with FEMA on appropriate treatments for historic buildings damaged by disaster events.

 Doug and his wife, Joan, have 2 grown children and 2 grandchildren.
-Doug and Joan enjoy travelling, hiking, bicycling, skiing and kayaking.
+Doug and Joan enjoy traveling, hiking, bicycling, skiing and kayaking.
 Doug plays viola in the Cedar Rapids Community Orchestra where he also serves as President of the Board and serves on the Board of Trustees for Brucemore, serving as the chairperson of the Buildings and Grounds Committee.

 Kahl Building/Capitol Theatre Davenport, IA